-- Provide a safe environment to enable children to express themselves and be listened to. - Ensure the welfare and safety of children are paramount. - Identify appropriate support for children based on their needs. - Involve parents and carers when their child needs support. - Involve children in the care and support they have. - Monitor, review and evaluate the support with children and keep parents and carers updated.
+We provide a safe environment to enable children to express themselves and be listened to.
+We ensure the welfare and safety of children are paramount and identify appropriate support for children based on their needs, involving parents and carers when their child needs support.
+Similarly, we involve children in the care and support they receive, as well as monitoring, reviewing and evaluating the support with children and keeping parents and carers updated.